aurelia/aurelia/docs/user-docs/getting-started/components/watching-data.md

 }
 ```

-In this example, the `log` method of `PostOffice` will be called whenever there' new packages added to, or existing `packages` removed from the `packages` array.
+In this example, the `log` method of `PostOffice` will be called whenever there's a new package added to, or an existing package removed from the `packages` array.

 An example of expression usage with `@watch` is: